Uwituzehonorine/Uwituzehonorine/README.md

 - 👋 Hi, I’m @Uwituzehonorine
-- 👀 I’m interested in web programming
+- 👀 I’m interested in technology especially software development
-- 🌱 I’m currently learning IT
+- 🌱 I have done IT
-- 💞️ I’m looking to collaborate on ALX
+- 💞️ I’m Junior software engineer
 - 📫 How to reach me honorineuwituze896@gmail.com

 <!---